JLBLine/WODEN/docs/sphinx/testing/cmake_testing/source_components.rst

 ************************************
 This calls ``source_components::test_kern_calc_visi_all``, which calls ``source_components::kern_calc_visi_shape``.
-This kernel calculates the visibility response for GAUSSIAN COMPONENTs for a number of sky directions, for all time and frequency steps, and all baselines.
+This kernel calculates the visibility response for SHAPELET COMPONENTs for a number of sky directions, for all time and frequency steps, and all baselines.

 This runs all tests as described by :ref:`test_kern_calc_visi_gauss.c`, plus a